mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 5. The _owner_ opens a PR, which adds the plugin to `plugins.json` using `generator add $REP $TAG --community`.
 Only a functional review by one dev and one QA member is needed for this PR.
 6. After the PR is merged, the plugin gets promoted across Mattermost social media and swag sent to the maintainer.
 If there are multiple maintainers, everyone gets swag.

-### Process for updating community plugin to the Marketplace
+### Process for updating Community Plugin to the Marketplace
 1. Open an issue on the Plugin Marketplace Repository using [a pre-defined template for new plugins](https://github.com/mattermost/mattermost-marketplace/issues/new?template=update_plugin.md).
 The template contains the checklist above, so you can check the items.
 Please also point out which commit should be used for the review.
 You may cut a release candidate (RC) for the reviews.
 2. The  _owner_ submits a pull request to merge the upstream changes.
 Reviews are requested by the _owner_.
 The reviewers point out general discovered issues in the pull request or on the bug tracker of the community plugin.
 After all blocking issues are resolved, they approve the pull request.
 3. The pull request gets merged and `/mb cutplugin --repo $REP --tag $TAG` is run to build, sign and upload the approved commit of the plugin.
 4. The _owner_ opens a PR, which adds the plugin to `plugins.json` using `generator add $REP $TAG --community`.
 Only a functional review by one dev and one QA member is needed for this PR.
 5. Promotion via social media might happen on outstanding updates.

-### Beta plugins
+### Beta Plugins
 If a community plugin doesn’t make it through the review process, it may still be added to the Marketplace and marked as “Beta” via a label.
 The reviewers make a case by case decision if the quality of a plugin is sophisticated enough to be added to the Marketplace.
 Security and functional reviews and Items 1, 2, 3 and 5 from the [Product Requirements Checklist](#requirements-for-adding-community-plugin-to-the-marketplace) must be fulfilled for beta plugins.

 It must be made clear in the Marketplace UI that a plugin is in beta.
-All beta plugins must only be visible on Mattermost Servers that support labels, which is Mattermost v5.20.
+Beta plugins must only be visible on Mattermost servers that support labels (i.e. Mattermost v5.20 or later).

 ### Security Issues
 Any security issues found in the plugin have to be emailed to `responsibledisclosure@mattermost.com` or send to a member of the security team on the [Community Server](https://community.mattermost.com/).